 Occupations involving computer programming have been a good bet for job-seekers since the 1990s, and it would be difficult to find any career hotter in the field than software developer.

 With high demand and strong salary potential, software developer is projected to remain one of the fastest-growing careers through the end of this decade.
-U.S. News & World Report ranked the job No. 2 on its list of the best jobs of 2012, citing high demand as well as good job satisfaction and salary.
+U.S. News & World Report ranked the job No. 2 on its list of the Best Technology Jobs and No. 13 in The Top 100 Best Jobs of 2017, citing high demand as well as good job satisfaction and salary.

 Software developers are needed across most private industries, as well as in government and the military.
 Basically, if an organization has a computer system, it needs a developer – sometimes called a software engineer – to design, implement and manage the system.